 \section{Abstract}

-\CCH{ Photo exposure correction is widely investigated, but fewer studies focus on correcting under and over-exposed images simultaneously.
-Three issues remain open to handle and correct under and over-exposed images in a unified way.
+Photo exposure correction is widely investigated, but fewer studies focus on correcting under- and over-exposed images simultaneously.
+Three issues remain open to handle and correct both under- and over-exposed images in a unified way.
 First, a locally-adaptive exposure adjustment may be more flexible instead of learning a global mapping.
 Second, it is an ill-posed problem to determine the suitable exposure values locally.
 Third, photos with the same content but different exposures may not reach consistent adjustment results.
 To this end, we proposed a novel exposure correction network, ExReg, to address the challenges by formulating exposure correction as a multi-dimensional regression process.
 Given an input image, a compact multi-exposure generation network is introduced to generate images with different exposure conditions for multi-dimensional regression and exposure correction in the next stage.
-An auxiliary module is designed to predict the region-wise exposure values, guiding the mainly proposed Encoder-Decoder ANP (Attentive Neural Processes) to regress the final corrected image.
-The experimental results show that ExReg can generate well-exposed results and outperform the SOTA method by 1.3dB in PSNR for extensive exposure problems.
-In addition, given the same image but under various exposure for testing, the corrected results are more visually consistent and physically accurate. }
+An auxiliary module is designed to predict the region-wise exposure values, guiding the proposed Encoder-Decoder ANP (Attentive Neural Processes) to regress the final corrected image.
+The experimental results show that ExReg can generate well-exposed results and outperform the SOTA method in PSNR for extensive exposure problems.
+Furthermore, the processing speed, with 0.05 seconds per image on an RTX 3090, is efficient.
+When tested on the same image under various exposure levels, ExReg also yields results that are visually consistent and physically accurate.